 Emissions and releases of mercury can have devastating effects on the environment and human health.
-Like other heavy metals, mercury persists in the environment forever.
-It can be transported over distances far removed from its original emission source.
-It gets deposited in the air, water, sediments, soil and biota in various forms, contaminating the food we eat, the water we drink and the air that we breathe.
+Like other heavy metals, mercury is an element and thus persists in the environment forever.
+It can be transported great distances from its original emission source and is deposited in the air, water, sediments, soil, and biota in various forms, contaminating the food we eat, the water we drink, and the air we breathe.
 The global community is taking action through The Minamata Convention on Mercury.
-Read more+

-Mercury is a naturally occurring metal, usually extracted out of an ore (cinnabar).
+Mercury is usually extracted from the mineral cinnabar.
 It is the only metal that exists as a liquid at room temperature and easily evaporates into the air.
-Because of its unique characteristics, mercury is widely used in many instruments such as thermometers, barometer, fluorescent lights, electric switches, extracting gold and amalgams for filling teeth.
+Because of its unique characteristics, mercury is widely used in thermometers, barometers, fluorescent lights, and electric switches, and is also used to extract gold and as amalgams for filling teeth.

-Mercury is also a neurotoxin.
-Exposure to elemental mercury and methyl mercury, mercury in food, and mercury vapors may pose significant health issues.
-These range from kidney, heart and respiratory problems to tremors and headaches to weakened vision, hearing and memory.
+Mercury is a neurotoxin; exposure to elemental mercury and methyl mercury, mercury in food, and mercury vapors may pose significant health issues such as kidney, heart, and respiratory problems, tremors, headaches, and weakened vision, hearing, and memory.

-Every year, industrial processes like coal burning and cement manufacture release some 2,000 tonnes of mercury into the atmosphere.
+Every year, burning coal, manufacturing cement, and other industrial processes release some 2,000 tonnes of mercury into the atmosphere.
 But most mercury emissions into air come from artisanal and small-scale gold mining (ASGM).

 What We Do

 The GEF officially recognized the need for action on mercury in 1995.
 In 2013, the Intergovernmental Negotiating Committee designated the GEF as an entity comprising the financial mechanism of The Minamata Convention on Mercury.
-To date, 128 countries and the European Union have signed the convention, including 50 developing countries and CEITs.
-It is expected to come into force during GEF-6 (2014-2018) after 50 countries have deposited their instruments of ratification, accession or acceptance.
+To date, 128 countries and the European Union have signed the Convention, including 50 developing countries and CEITs.
+The Minamata Convention entered into force on 16 August 2017.

-We also fund actions to reduce the use of mercury in products and processes; to reduce emissions and releases of mercury from industrial processes; to move toward the sound management of mercury; and to address mercury use in ASGM.
+The GEF also invests in actions to reduce the use of mercury in products and processes; reduce emissions and releases of mercury from industrial processes; move toward the sound management of mercury; and address the use of mercury in ASGM.